5 Things to Consider When Choosing a Surgeon

 - Karen Thomas RN BSN CBN, Bariatric Program Coordinator at El Camino Hospital and Certified Bariatric Nurse.
 Karen plays a similar role as Dana.
 She has over two decades of experience in healthcare and education and will help with pre-op education and preparation for bariatric patients.
 She is always present to assist patients at bedside during hospital stay, and at monthly follow-up group meetings.

 The popular idiom “It takes a village” holds true for surgery.
-To have great overall results, you need high quality comprehensive care right from the pre-surgical phase and extending throughout your post-surgical journey.
+To have great overall results, you need high quality comprehensive care throughout your experience.
 The need is not just for a good surgeon and a responsive support staff, but includes qualified nurses at the hospital, skilled operating room staff, and a hospital equipped with the latest technology and awarded with necessary accreditations.
 Obtaining the highest seals of approval from the accreditation bodies involves a rigorous process that includes on-site inspection, and reporting of data and to confirms the highest standards of patient care.

 - We have carefully selected our affiliate hospitals and surgery centers with your well-being at the heart of this decision, to ensure you will receive the highest level of care.